csedacr/-csedacr-241024_female_border_deaths/README.md

 # **Methodology**

-- The notebook female_deaths.ipynb contains a filtered version of the "Arizona OpenGIS Initiative for Deceased Migrants" to only show the "ML Number" , "Reporting Date" and "Sex”
+- The notebook female_deaths.ipynb contains a filtered version of the "Arizona OpenGIS Initiative for Deceased Migrants" to only show the "ML Number" , "Reporting Date" and "Sex”.
+- Notebook also contains the your_graph later renamed as "female_graph.jpg" in the output, and an empty png of a failed code kept for transparency's sake.
 - To do this you first have to upload the dataset and modify the date to only show the year
 - Then filter it and create columns for "ML Number" , "Reporting Date" and "Sex"
 - Save it to a new csv file
 - Then you have to graph the data in that new csv file on a line graph from 1981 to 2024 and export it as jpg

 # **Output**
-The new csv file female_deaths.csv and the graph
+The new csv file female_deaths.csv and the female_graph.jpg, plus an empty png of a failed code kept for transparency's sake.

 # **Running the analysis yourself**
 You can run the analysis yourself with the following installed on your computer: